UTZbox/LetsGO/README.md

 But it is not possible to use the Inputs at the moment, because therefore the Sample-Rate have to be exactly 44.1 Khz.
 (or can be controlled by the applications, which is not possible with Teensy at the moment.)

-MIDI-Interface Notes, ControlChange, PitchBend, ProgrammChnge only.
-It is possible to add some more functions like AfterTouch, PolyPressure etc.
-For the most applications the implemented functions are enough.
-Also I want to prevent some CPU Power.

 // Part-List:
 A Part-List for all used Parts you will find as PDF within the Project.